Auburn vs. Ole Miss NCAA Football Odds, Plays and Insights | October 30, 2021

 - Auburn's games this year have gone over the total in four out of seven opportunities (57.1%).

-- When Auburn scores more than 28.3 points, it is 3-1 against the spread and 4-0 overall.
+- Auburn is 3-1 against the spread and 4-0 overall in games when it records more than 28.3 points.

-- The Tigers collect 447.9 yards per game, 25.9 more yards than the 422 the Rebels give up per contest.
+- The Tigers collect 447.9 yards per game, 25.9 more yards than the 422 the Rebels allow per outing.

-- Auburn is 4-0 against the spread and 4-0 overall when the team picks up more than 422 yards.
+- In games that Auburn totals more than 422 yards, the team is 4-0 against the spread and 4-0 overall.

-- The Tigers have turned the ball over five times this season, seven fewer than the Rebels have forced (12).
+- This year, the Tigers have five turnovers, seven fewer than the Rebels have takeaways (12).

 - Find the latest spread and moneyline odds for Auburn at SISportsbook.